 How to be an ethical traveler

-- BE AWARE OF WHERE YOUR MONEY IS GOING, and patronize locally owned inns, restaurants, and shops.
-Try to keep your dollars (or baht, or pesos) within the local economy.
+- BE AWARE OF WHERE YOUR MONEY IS GOING.
+Patronize locally owned inns, restaurants, and shops.
+Keeping your spending within the local economy helps support communities and ensures that your tourism dollars contribute to sustainable livelihoods rather than large international corporations.

 << Previous | Next >>